gerritq/test_repo/README.md

 ### 2. Download Pretrained Models

 We host the pre-trained models for experiment 2 on generalisability on GDrive.
-You can also run the models yourself with fiel TODO:add file here.
+You can also run the models yourself with file TODO:add file here.
 The file below will download and unzip models to `TODO:file dir`.
 Download file is 18GB and unzipped is 25GB.

 ```bash
 bash download_models.sh